klippa-app/go-pdfium/README.md

 also makes it a bit more safe to use pdfium, as it's less likely to segfaults or corrupt your main Go application.
 The Plugin system provides the communication between the processes using gRPC, however, when implementing this library, you won't really see anything of that.
 From the outside it will look like normal Go code.
 The inter-process communication does come with a cost as it has to serialize/deserialize input/output as it moves between the main process and the pdfium workers.

 Single-threading works by directly calling the pdfium library from the same process.
 Single-threaded might be preferred if the caller is managing the workers themselves and does not want the overhead of another process.
 Be aware that since pdfium is C++, we can't handle segfaults caused by pdfium, which may cause your process to be killed.
+So using this library in the multi-threaded way, with only 1 worker, can still have some benefits, since it can automatically recover from things like segfaults.

+Both the single-threaded and multi-threaded implementation are thread/subroutine safe, this has been guaranteed by locking the instance that's doing your work while it's doing pdfium operations.
+New operations will wait until the lock becomes available again.

 **Be aware that pdfium could use quite some memory depending on the size of the PDF and the requests that you do, so be aware of the amount of workers that you configure.**